rubaya8883/movie-sql-analysis/README.md

 ## 💡 Key Learning & Purpose

 The project was built as part of my portfolio to showcase:
-- Data wrangling skills in Pandas
+- Proficiency in data wrangling and preprocessing with Pandas
 - Ability to build and query a SQL database
 - Data storytelling using Python and SQL
 - Preparing datasets for real-world analytics scenarios